 Tracking marine animals is extremely challenging, primarily since the animals do not spend long on the surface of the water making reception of satellite navigation signals impossible for much of the time.
 Combined with long deployments where battery life is critical and the requirement for minimal size and weight is premium, conservationists have historically found themselves tied to expensive tracking equipment limiting the number of animals they can monitor, restricting their ability to gather substantial data on endangered species.

-The electronics are housed in a custom enclosure developed for this project by IRNAS in Slovenia.
+The electronics are housed in a custom enclosure developed for this project by IRNAS.
 As well as the extreme pressures that the device may be subjected to when the animal is diving at depth it must also withstand the impacts that occur with both rocks and other turtles.

 Alasdair Davies, founder of the Arribada Initiative responded on Twitter to the first results from Cyprus “We were able to GPS track 10 green sea turtles at very low cost thanks to @icoteq who engineered and optimized the board for fast location locking.
 Fantastic work.”